 Citrus peels and onion scraps also fall under the category of what not to compost.
-Although you can add fruits and vegetables to composts, citrus peels and onions are exceptions.
-These two things have acidity and natural chemicals that can slow down the process of composting.
-This is because their harsh contents can kill composting organisms.
+Although you can add fruits and vegetables to composts, citrus peels, onions and garlic scraps are exceptions.
+These things have acidity and natural chemicals that can slow down the process of composting.
+This is because their harsh contents can kill composting organisms present in green materials.

 Several pesticides or herbicides can be harmful to plants and vegetables that require compost to grow.